 Google has chosen Mount Saint Mary’s as a partner university for its Applied Computing series, which offers introductory courses on programming language and data science at host campuses.
 The Mount is one of only 11 universities selected by Google for this partnership for the 2019-2020 academic year.

 Applied Computing is a curriculum and platform created by Google, provided at no cost to select colleges and universities — particularly those with a high percentage of women and minorities (communities historically underrepresented in the computer science field).
-The project, only in its second year, is highly selective and only a handful of institutions were picked to host the courses in fall 2019.

-Google will provide the platform and content for two semester-long courses during the 2019-2020 academic year, both led by the Mount’s Irma Ravkic, PhD, associate professor of computer science: CS 1A Coding for All, which will introduce students to computer science using Python programming; and CS 110 Intro to Data Science, which will train students to make informed, data-based decisions using machine learning algorithms.
+Google will provide the platform and content for two semester-long courses during the 2019-2020 academic year, both led by the Mount’s Irma Ravkic, PhD, assistant professor of computer science: CS 1A Coding for All, which will introduce students to computer science using Python programming; and CS 110 Intro to Data Science, which will train students to make informed, data-based decisions using machine learning algorithms.

 After completing the two courses, Mount students will have the opportunity to apply for Google’s Machine Learning Intensive 10-week free summer course in summer 2020.